Take our houseplant survey!

-Fishbone cacti are quite easy to take care of and reward you with fast growth.
+Fishbone Cacti are quite easy to take care of and reward you with fast growth and even the occasional purple and pink flower here and there.
 They are also super easy to propagate making them a great gift for friends and family.
 Below you will find all the information you need to care for your Fishbone Cactus.

 I love the sunshine but too much direct light will damage my leaves.

 I don't like my soil to be too dry or too soggy.
 Little and often is what I'm after.

 I thrive in humid environments so please mist my leaves every so often.